DataDome

 Table of contents

 Fraudsters, scammers, and cybercriminals are almost always in it for the money.
 That’s why credit card fraud is so popular; it’s one of the easiest ways to steal other people’s money.
-The Statista Research Department predicts that the value of fraudulent card transactions worldwide will go from $32.04 billion in 2021 to $38.5 billion in 2027.
+According to the Nilson Report, worldwide payment card fraud totalled $33.41 billion in 2024.

 But the risk of credit card fraud doesn’t just lie with consumers.
 In fact, the laws of most countries protect consumers quite well against this type of fraud.
-Businesses, on the other hand, aren’t that well-protected.
+Businesses, on the other hand, aren’t as well protected.
 If they don’t adequately protect themselves against credit card fraud, they risk suffering serious financial and reputational damage.

 Types of credit card fraud that businesses are at risk of: